BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 Getters could be easily customized.

-### Custom uri key
+### Custom keys

-Since your class names could change along the way, you can define a `$uriKey` property to your getters, so the frontend will use always the same `getter` query when applying an getter:
+Since your class names could change along the way, you can define a `$uriKey` property to your getters, so the frontend will use always the same `getter` query when applying a getter:

 ```php
 class StripeInformationGetter extends Getter